PRE Breeding Approval – GRADING Stallions & Mares

 CURRENT REQUIREMENTS FOR THE BASIC GRADING

-1.Horses must have actually reached their THIRD Birthday or be older, ie. all horses born on or before 22nd AUGUST 2015 or earlier are eligible.
+1.Horses must have actually reached their THIRD Birthday or be older, ie. all horses born on or before 20th to 22nd AUGUST 2015 or earlier are eligible.

 2a.
 The horse must be owned by a person who has an LGPRE BREEDER CODE.
 This ownership must be correct on the ANCCE LGPRE studbook (on www.lgancce.com) and should be correctly registered with BAPSH Ltd.